hujiashu/jiashuhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year master student from business school, HKUST.
-My research interest includes asset pricing, micro marketstructure, and macro finance.
-Prior to that, I graduated from Beijing Normal University as a math major undergraduate.
+I am a first-year research-based master's student at HKUST's business school.
+My research interests include trade, international economics and international finance.
+Prior to that, I graduated from Beijing Normal University as a math major.